nv23/RPGBuilder/README.md

 # RPGBuilder
-A role playing game authoring environment where you can build and run a game.
-The main theme of the project is Pokemon.
+A role playing game authoring environment that was built by my team of 11 teammates and I. The main theme of the project is Pokemon.